Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 elif my_var == 30:
   # do something else
 else:
-  # do nothing or anything
+  # just do this

-# == is used to check values are equal, usual
-# only if condition after some variable/sequence to check if it is not None
+# using only if after some variable/sequence to check if it is not None
 if my_var:
   # my_var is not 'None', so will print
   print(my_var)